 - Objective – Though this is optional, however, if you decide to include a resume objective, keep it succinct and definite.
 Make sure to state your desired work position and what you are hoping to achieve in the said job.

-- Identification – This is where you will write your name, complete address, contact number, and email address and should be placed at the top portion of your resume.
-Also, use a professional email address (i.e. firstname.lastname@example.org rather than email@example.com).
+- Identification – This is where you will write your name, complete address, contact number, and email address and should be placed on the top portion of your resume.
+Also, use a professional email address (i.e. email@example.com rather than firstname.lastname@example.org).

 - Experience – When including your experience, write it in a reverse chronological order, you will list the most recent first.
-This include jobs, internships, and volunteer work.
+This includes jobs, internships, and volunteer work.
 High school students may also include clubs and sports teams whenever possible.
 The same goes for those who will be writing simple fresher resumes.
 You also need to include important tasks, accomplishments, or skills developed.

 - Accuracy – Once you are done with your resume, make sure to edit before sending it.
 Check for any typos and grammar lapses.
 Make use of action verbs in describing your accomplishments.
 Always avoid passive phrases as this may sound negative to employers.

 Having an appropriate resume design can bring your resume to a whole new level.